Sable/wu-wei-handbook/replicate-an-experiment.md

     wu list

-It should the current platform short-name and all available artifacts.
-At this point there should be none.
-We will add some shortly.
+It should show the current platform short-name and all available artifacts.
+At this point there should be no other artifacts.

 ## Install artifacts